mhotoft/dsc-cp-package/README.md

 ## Subtitles

 All subtitles as *.srt or *.smi files are accepted.
+The link between the ADI metadata file can be either through the naming of the subtitle file or an explicit asset class (Asset_Class="Subtitle").

 # Full Examples

 ## Video

 A full example of a simple movie can be found here: [XXXX0000000000390144](src/main/resources/XXXX0000000000390144/?raw=true)